 Profile of Dean Goodchild

-I am a family man, age 57, with two grown up children.
+I am a family man, with two grown up children.
 I work from a self-contained room in my bungalow.
-I take the name of my practice from my home, which is called Robin Corner.
+I take the name of my practice from my home, which is called Robin Corner Cottage.
 In my spare time, I like cycling and jogging.

 I am a Counselling Psychologist.
-That means I am a Psychologist with special training and experience in personal therapeutic work.
+That means I am a Registered Psychologist with special training and experience in personal therapeutic work.
 I graduated in Psychology in 1984, going on to work with adults suffering mental health problems and latterly with children and families.
 I managed teams of social workers for Kent County Council for 16 years.
 I also made psychological assessments of parents and children for the family courts.
 I was awarded a Master’s Degree in Counselling Psychology in 2004 and I gained my Doctoral (level) Qualifiction (QCoP, BPS) in 2009.
-I am registered with the Health and Care Professions Council (HCPC) and with the British Psychological Society (BPS) as a Chartered Counselling Psychologist.
+I am registered with the Health and Care Professions Council (HCPC) as a Practitioner Psychologist and with the British Psychological Society (BPS) as a Chartered Counselling Psychologist.

 For twenty-five years I have worked with people suffering many kinds of distress, personal problems, relationship/family problems and mental illness.
 I belive that this extensive experience gives me insight into the distress that people suffer, how to understand and treat such problems.
 I have had professional involvement with most of the circumstances and situations that UK people encounter.
 Therefore, whilst your situation is entirely unique to you, most probably, I will have worked with others in a similar situation.
 I find my experience helps me to orientate quickly toward the relevant issues.
 Yet, I always keep an open mind because everyone is an individual, unique and special.